nikitavoloboev/data/podcasts/podcasts.md

 - [Junior to Senior with David Guttman](https://juniortosenior.io/)
 - [Serial](https://serialpodcast.org/) - Tells one story — a true story — over the course of a season.
 - [Behind the Bastards](https://www.iheart.com/podcast/105-behind-the-bastards-29236323/)
+- [Waiting For Review](https://www.waitingforreview.com/) - Interviews from the iOS indie community, with David Gary Wood.

 For other awesome podcasts you can see [here](https://github.com/learn-anything/podcasts).
 I also export a [list of all the podcasts I am subscribed to](https://www.dropbox.com/s/ze05mn1dfeti7vr/overcast.opml?dl=1) (can be imported to Overcast).